 |Keel pans the Shaver Mystery in 1946|

 John Keel saw this all develop, and in 1973, he wrote an article, "The Flying Saucer Subculture."
-Doug Skinner described it at the site, John Keel, Not An Authority On Anything:
+Doug Skinner description of it from his Keel site:

 A related piece was written by Keel in 1983, an article on Ray Palmer, “The Man Who Invented Flying Saucers,” originally published in the Fortean Times.
 Although Keel's ideas, observations and opinions were controversial, his role as a witness to the birth of the UFO phenomenon should be recognized and remembered.